caviles/dockerguide/README.md

 docker build -f dockerfile -t <dockerusername>/nodesample .

-#install
+-install
 docker run -d -p 8080:3000 <dockerusername>/nodesample
 #this will now be running on
 http://192.168.99.100:8080/

-#now create an account on docker hub and push to docker hub
+-now create an account on docker hub and push to docker hub docker push <dockerusername>/nodesample

-docker push <dockerusername>/nodesample
+#Networking in Docker